 The Purpose of Safe Drinking Water Team

-Safe Drinking Water Team (SDWT) is a group of First Nations water treatment plant operators and scientific advisors who help other First Nations water treatment plant operators with their water treatment challenges.
+Safe Drinking Water Team (SDWT) is a group of First Nations water treatment plant operators and scientific advisors who help other First Nations water treatment plant operators and rural water treatment plant operators with their water treatment challenges.
 SDWT also promotes the best available technology for water treatment and advocates for stricter guidelines and regulations for drinking water.

 We were one of the hosts of the Indigenous Water Forum which took place October 27-28, 2016 at Dakota Dunes Casino.
 We addressed Strategies for Community Drinking Water with two streams running at the same time: